alanschnegg/Vue-Create-Component/README.md

 # Vue-Create-Component
 CLI util for create Vue js component made in bash

-Greatly inspired by [vue-generate-component](https://www.npmjs.com/package/vue-generate-component), but there were some things I didn't like, so I decided to do it all again
+Greatly inspired by [vue-generate-component](https://www.npmjs.com/package/vue-generate-component), but there were some things I didn't like, so I decided to do it in my own way

 ## Installation